icesaw/COMP271/Test1_Review.md

 #### What is method overloading and what is an advantage to using method overloading?

-Method Overloading - same name, but different parameters Enables you to define the methods with the same name as long as their signatures are different.
+- Method Overloading - same name, but different parameters.
+Enables you to define the methods with the same name as long as their signatures are different.

 Ex:
 ```java